City of Natchez behind on 2019 audit - Mississippi's Best Community Newspaper

 “We will know more about the approval of that extension after Jan.
 20 when the new administration takes over,” Gibson said, adding the city may have to rely on reserve funds in Natchez Transit after Jan.
 1.

-Natchez Transit should have enough money in reserve funds to continue its operations through January, Gibson said, adding MDOT representatives assured him that the city should be approved for an extension.
+Natchez Transit should have enough money in reserve funds to continue its operations through January, Gibson said, adding MDOT representatives said the city could be approved for an extension under the new administration.

 “The city cannot get behind on its audits ever again,” Gibson said.